cloud-native-toolkit/mq-spring-app/README.md

 In this particular case, the sealed secret created has a cluster-wide scope.
 To further lock down the setup and enhance security, you can create the sealed secret with a namespace scope.
 See kubeseal docs to better understand this.
-Please